Adhik-6/image_generator/README.md

 </div>

-<p align="center">This application is built using the MERN stack.
+<p align="center">This application was built using MERN stack.
 Initially, DALL-E AI was considered for image generation, but due to limitations in the free tier, the project switched to open-source models.
-Images are generated using open-source text-to-image models available at https://huggingface.co.
-The serverless API allows up to 1000 free requests per day (higher limits are available with a subscription).</p>
+Images are generated using open-source text-to-image models available at <a href="https://huggingface.co">Hugging Face</a> such as <a href="https://huggingface.co/black-forest-labs/FLUX.1-dev">black-forest-labs/FLUX.1-dev</a>, <a href="https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0">stabilityai/stable-diffusion-xl-base-1.0</a> and <a href="https://huggingface.co/CompVis/stable-diffusion-v1-4">CompVis/stable-diffusion-v1-4</a>.</p>

 <br />